 Second, there may be people who had affordability problems after 2014 who weren’t detected by whatever filter BrightHouse was using to determine who gets a refund.

 This is similar to the automatic refunds that the FCA made Wonga give in 2014/2015.
-Great for those people that got them, but there are thousands of people who have been successfully complaining about Wonga’s payday loan affordability since then who either had problems before 2014 or who weren’t included in the automatic trawl for some reason.
+Great for those people that got them, but there are tens of thousands of people who have been successfully complaining about Wonga’s payday loan affordability since then who either had problems before 2014 or who weren’t included in the automatic trawl for some reason.